 • Create strong potential for external funding following the IDR award

-• Demonstrate the potential to produce significant scientific and societal impacts
+• Demonstrate the potential to produce significant impacts

 • Have a clearly articulated problem statement